 You are the front line of protection for your information, and we want you to have the knowledge to recognize common scams before they occur.
 This summary of Common Scams provides examples of attempts to steal personal information, and how to avoid them.

 - Never disclose or write down login and password information

 - Always use a complex password consisting of numbers, letters and special characters

 Click here for a list of internet banking best practices and controls.

 Report Phishing and Fraud

-Due to the insecure nature of email, do not include any non-public personal information such as account numbers or social security numbers in your email or forms.
+Please forward all Enterprise Bank & Trust-related phishing attempts to: [email protected] Due to the insecure nature of email, do not include any personal information such as account numbers or social security numbers, in emails or forms.